Tolu-Creates134/my-resume/README.md

 ## Technologies Used

-- React: Framework for building the website's front end.
+- React: Framework for building the website's front end
-- Material UI: Library for component-based styling and responsiveness.
+- Material UI: Library for component-based styling and responsiveness
-- Azure Blob Storage: For hosting static files.
+- Azure Blob Storage: For hosting static files
-- GitHub Actions: For creating an automated CI/CD pipeline.
+- GitHub Actions: For creating an automated CI/CD pipeline
-- HTML5 & CSS3: Foundational technologies for web development.
+- HTML5 & CSS3: Foundational technologies for web development

+## Hosting and Deployment

+The portfolio website is hosted on Azure Blob Storage with static website hosting enabled.
+Here's how it works:

+- Code changes are pushed to the master branch on GitHub
+- A GitHub Actions pipeline triggers the npm run build command to create the production-ready build folder
+- The pipeline uploads the contents of the build folder to the $web container in Azure Blob Storage
+- Changes are instantly available at the production URL